Is Chlorine Dioxide the Perfect Way to Control Legionella Bacteria?

 Chlorine dioxides ability to destroy biofilm is also a very important feature of this chemical.
 Many bacteria can live and multiply in biofilm, which can form as a slimy coating inside pipework and other less-used areas of a water system.
 Once established, biofilm can be very difficult to remove and can become a problematic source of bacteria causing re-infection.

 Chlorine dioxide is highly effective against biofilm which gives it a big advantage over chlorine alone

 Cleaning before dosing with chlorine dioxide

 It is typically better to begin dosing with a low concentration of chlorine dioxide, before raising the levels if required.
-The cleaner a system is, and the better managed it is in maintaining that state, the less biocide will be required to keep the system safe.
-Very often, automatic dosing is put into place to minimise the amount of work involved in the maintenance process.
+The cleaner a water system is, and the better managed it is in maintaining that state, the less ClO2 will be required to keep the system safe.
+Very often, automatic dosing pumps and controllers are put into place to minimise the amount of manual intervention involved in the maintenance process.

-However, even when automatic dosing is used, regular checks should still be conducted to ensure the system is working as it should be.
-Again, someone experienced and qualified in such matters should be tasked to do this.
+However, even when automatic dosing and controllers are used, regular checks on the system and chemical concentrations should still be conducted to ensure the system is working as it should be.
+Again, an engineer experienced and qualified in such matters should be tasked to do this.
 If any issues are found, they can then be dealt with quickly and effectively to maintain the cleanliness and integrity of the water system.

 World-leading legionella and water safety specialists